shrikant-ror/TempJava/README.md

 Java supports multiple inheritance through interfaces only.
 A class can implement any number of interfaces but can extend only one class.

+## What happens when a main method is declared as private?
+When a method is declared as private, the program compiles properly but it will give runtime error. **Main method not public**

+## Access specifiers

+In Java, methods and data members can be encapsulated by the following four access specifiers.
+The access specifiers are listed according to their restrictiveness order.
+1) **private:** - accessible within the class where defined
+2) **default or package-private:** - when no access specifier is specified
+3) **protected:** - accessible only to classes that subclass your class directly within the current or different package
+4) **public** - accessible from any class

 ## What are the characteristics of Java 8?
 (SHORT)
 1) Lambda expressions
 2) Functional interfaces